PelionIoT/edge-pt-example/README.md

 sudo node file-pt-example.js
 ```

-The program will start and register to `'Edge Core'` all the devices described in the `‘device-values.json’` file:
+The program will start and register to `'Edge Core'` all the devices described in the `‘device-values.json’` file.

 ```
 ~/edge$ sudo node file-pt-example.js